tsnicholas/WikipediaRevisionParser/readme.md

 be informed via the same way.
 If there's a network connection error, the user will be alerted with a pop-up window.
 Same goes with other errors that might occur.
+<br><br>
+Note: Commits under the name "Pirate" was committed by Tim Nicholas.